-Renovation project: A cold solid fuel heated property to a cosy new energy efficient home with a ground source heat pump
+Ground source heat pump turns a cold solid fuel heated property to a cosy new energy efficient home

 Mr M & Miss P were renovating their 5-bedroom detached house in Ampleforth, York.
 The property was built around 100 years ago, had no central heating, no mains gas in the area and was heated by open solid fuel fires.
-As part of a whole-house renovation, they contacted Green Building Renewables to discuss their options for a sustainable, energy efficient home.
+As part of a whole-house renovation, they contacted our York renewables team to discuss their options for a sustainable, energy efficient home.

 Green Building Renewables carried out a full detailed survey of the property and calculated the property’s heat loss requirement, took measurements of the surrounding garden and made our recommendations.

 With a sufficient amount of land, a ground source heat pump was the obvious solution, using underfloor heating downstairs and radiators to heat the upstairs area would give them a hugely efficient heating system.
 Underfloor heating works extremely well with a heat pump offering an even distribution of heat throughout the property but at a lower temperature, allowing for even lower running costs.